okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/guide.md

 ### Create a SIW wrapper

-To provide a fully-featured and customizable sign-in experience, the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) is available to handle User Lifecycle operations, MFA, and more.
-To render the Sign-In Widget in Vue.js, you must create a wrapper that allows Okta to treat it as a Vue component.
+To render the SIW in Vue.js, you must create a wrapper that allows Okta to treat it as a Vue component.

 For example, create a `src/components/Login.vue` file with the following content: